UlrikKowalk/ddf_analyze/README.md

 # ddf_analyze
-COdebase for a speaker diarization experiment
+Codebase for a speaker diarization experiment